All Episodes

 There are a few out there, but nobody really shining right now.

-I'm Jason Lewis on the Rush Limbaugh program, don't go away.
+I'm Jason Lewis on the Rush Limbaugh program.

-You know, the previous caller brings up the a great point, and we talked about it a moment ago, but that is is this the same country it was in 1980 that would reject the overreaching socialism of a nationalized health care plan.
+You know, the previous caller brings up a great point, and we talked about it a moment ago, but that is, is this the same country it was in 1980 that would reject the overreaching socialism of a nationalized health care plan?

-If you take a look at that, and in the stimulus bill, this this you know the the the last trillion dollars we spent, they uh they have expanded Medicaid.
+If you take a look at that, and in the stimulus bill, the last trillion dollars we spent, they have expanded Medicaid.

-They've expanded Cobra so you can get it at fifty-five and have the government pay sixty-five percent of the premium.
+They've expanded COBRA so you can get it at 55 and have the government pay 65% of the premium.

-You are looking roughly at and nobody knows for certain anywhere from five to seven to maybe even ten million people just so far being removed from private insurance, health insurance, to government insurance.
+You are looking roughly at, and nobody knows for certain, anywhere from five to seven to maybe even 10 million people just so far being removed from private insurance, health insurance, to government insurance.